 - More readable and easier to understand

 jimu-corepackage loads and parses the app config, then loads the layout, theme, and widgets based on the app config.
-In order to support this, this package defines several classes like WidgetManager, ConfigManager, ThemeManager, etc. In addition, the jimu-core defines BaseWidget, some common types, and some extension points, which are subject to be extended by other packages and widgets.
+To support this, this package defines several classes like WidgetManager, ConfigManager, ThemeManager, etc. Also, the jimu-core defines the interface of the widget, some common types, and some extension points, which are subject to be extended by other packages and widgets.

 jimu-layoutspackage contains common implementations for layout widgets.

 jimu-uipackage contains all the UI components that experiences will utilize.
-Under the hood, it uses reactstrap.
+Under the hood, it uses reactstrap and emotion-js.
 Additionally, more components that are not in reactstrap are added.
 To reduce the loading size, the components are split into some entries, such as index, setting-components, sql-expression-builder, etc. See API for details.

 jimu-for-builderpackage supports developing the widget setting page.